Exploring the Yard of Exuberant Refuge, half 1

 Rawr!

-I like how the owners use painted pillars to lift up vegetation for appreciation, together with peak, building, and shade which will keep even in winter.
+I like how the homeowners use painted pillars to raise up vegetation for appreciation, along with peak, constructing, and shade which is able to maintain even in winter.

 Patio vignette

-I welcome your suggestions.
+I welcome your options.
 Please scroll to the tip of this publish to depart one.
-In case you’re learning in an e-mail, click on on proper right here to go to Digging and uncover the comment subject on the end of each publish.
-And hey, did someone forward this e-mail to you, and likewise you want to subscribe?
-Click on on proper right here to get Digging delivered on to your inbox!
+In case you’re studying in an e-mail, click on on on correct proper right here to go to Digging and uncover the remark topic on the top of every publish.
+And hey, did somebody ahead this e-mail to you, and likewise you need to subscribe?
+Click on on on correct proper right here to get Digging delivered on to your inbox!

 __________________________